IT organizations and professionals all over the world rely on AWS. Period.

 This service is suitable for businesses ready to isolate their entire IT infrastructure from exposure.
 It works by creating a private virtual network, which is only accessible to authorized individuals and systems.
 Some additional security features include network access control lists and security groups.
-For extra security, organizations can have dedicated instances created which isolates them at the hardware level from their other AWS accounts.
+For extra security, organizations can have dedicated instances created which isolate them at the hardware level from their other AWS accounts.

 Switching from development to maintenance is difficult for developers.
-AWS Beanstalk is an auto-scaling service for automatic software updates that automates setting up, configuring, and provisioning other AWS services such as S3, EC2, and RDS.
+AWS Beanstalk is an auto-scaling service for automatic software updates that automates setting up, configuring, and provisioning other services such as S3, EC2, and RDS.
 Automating setup helps eliminate human error.

 Businesses seeking growth need to make sure their IT infrastructure can provide the required support.
 Through AWS Autoscaling, organizations can easily manage server fleets and incoming traffic.
 Businesses can create several instances when required.